fylgja/site/src/components/utilpack/index.md

 **Sample with property**

-If you want to use different value for the property.
-Than what the util key name is.
+If you want to use a different value for the class, then what the util key name is.

 ```scss
 @use "@fylgja/utilpack" with ($utilpack: (